 Note: Course credit will not be processed until registrant has passed Course #130 or the Course #210 pretest.
 Please contact the IBBA headquarters for eligibility.
 To take the Course #210 pretest, click here.

-This course will quickly review key recasting principles and then provide you opportunities to improve your skills recasting real Main Street financial statements.
+This advanced course will quickly review key recasting principles and then provide you opportunities to improve your skills recasting real Main Street financial statements.
 This course will focus on issues commonly faced by intermediaries that impact the Income Statement and the Balance Sheet.
-It will be helpful to take this before the CBI exam and/or for those who just want more experience and insight into the recasting process.
+This course will be helpful for those business brokers who want more experience and insight into the recasting process.

 This course will focus on issues commonly faced by intermediaries that have impact from the Balance Sheet.
 This course would be a helpful course to take before the CBI exam or for those who just want to get more experience and insight into Balance Sheet issues on Main Street.
 If the Income Statement sets the expectations of price, the Balance Sheet sets the terms of the deal.
 Understanding the Balance Sheet will help you determine the probability of a deal closing, the financing options or lack thereof, transaction structure, the closing Balance Sheet, and ultimately the after-tax proceeds to the seller.
 You will take away an understanding of the Balance Sheet and how to navigate the deal points that that will lead to more successful closings.